lorenzobonaguro/cyCONDOR/README.md

-**Data Transformation:** Data are transformed to be suitable for the downstream analysis, different transformation methods are provided for different data types (e.g. MCFC, CyTOF, spectral Flow).
+**Data Transformation:** Data are transformed to be suitable for the downstream analysis, different transformation methods are provided for different data types (e.g. MCFC, CyTOF, spectral Flow). *condor* can also directly read a FlowJo workspace and apply the same biex trasfromation to the data.

 **Dimensionality Reduction:** Several dimensionality reductions algorithms are provided with the *condor* package: **PCA, UMAP, DM**.